samuelkassa/alx-low_level_programming/0x08-recursion/README.md

 5. A function that returns the natural square root of a number.
 	If n does not have a natural square root, the function should return -1.
 6. A function that returns 1 if the input integer is a prime number, otherwise return 0.
+7. A function that returns 1 if a string is a palindrome and 0 if not.
+	An empty string is a palindrome.
+8. a function that compares two strings and returns 1 if the strings can be considered identical, otherwise return 0. s2 can contain the special character *.
+	The special char * can replace any string (including an empty string)